magnetic-flux/Project-Astra/README.md

-Intended as a programming excercise only, not serious in-game use (it probably won't even be better than most humans).
+Intended as a programming excercise only, not serious in-game use.
 I just wanna get better at coding before pursuing an engineering degree in college ;-;